Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Closing questions and remarks

 \begin{qtn} Does there exist a manifold quotient $M$ of $\bbB^n$ with $\calE(M) = 1$?
 For which $n$ can $M$ be the quotient by a neat and/or arithmetic lattice? \end{qtn}

-When $n = 2$, see \cite{StoverOneCusp} for an example of a one-cusped manifold.
-This manifold is arithmetic, but the lattice is not neat.
+No examples are known for $n \ge 2$.
 In an earlier paper \cite{StoverCusps}, we showed that for any $k \ge 1$, there exists a constant $n_k$ such that $\calE(M) > k$ for every arithmetic quotient of $\bbB^n$ with $n \ge n_k$.
 In particular, for $n$ sufficiently large, if one-cusped quotients of $\bbB^n$ exist, they cannot be arithmetic.

 \begin{qtn} Let $M$ be a finite volume quotient of $\bbB^n$ and $\{M_j\}$ a tower of finite-sheeted coverings.
 What are the possible growth rates for $b_1(M_j)$? \end{qtn}